Churn rate definition

 For SaaS companies, for example, an acceptable churn rate is around 5%.
 But depending on the vertical they’re in it can vary with about +/- 2%.
 Other known average churn rate values include:

-But even within a single industry churn rates can vary greatly, so ideally, the target churn rate should be calculated by each company according to their own KPIs such as customer lifetime value, average order value, monthly recurring revenue, etc.
+But even within a single industry churn rate can vary greatly, so ideally, the target churn rate should be calculated by each company according to their own KPIs such as customer lifetime value, average order value, monthly recurring revenue, etc.